AdamRJensen/adamrjensen.github.io/posts/radiation_stations.md

 :tags: solar, open science
 ```

-Ground measured solar irradiance is extremely valuable and critical for benchmarking solar radiation products and understanding long-term trends in the radiation budget.
+Ground measured solar irradiance data is extremely valuable and critical for benchmarking solar radiation products and understanding long-term trends in the radiation budget.
 However, due to high costs and maintenance requirements, there are only a few hundred high-quality stations globally.
 Currently, it is difficult to identify where the nearest solar radiation station is located, as there is no overview of stations worldwide.
 In this blog I suggest solving this issue by creating a simple catalog/database of available high-quality radiation stations.

 ## Scope
 First, it is important to determine the scope, specifically which type of stations and parameters to include.
 As the focus is on high-quality stations, only stations that measure all three irradiance components are considered.
 Stations can be classified into two different categories: Tier 1 and Tier 2 stations.